apache/spark/docs/web-ui.md

 for troubleshooting the streaming application.

 ## JDBC/ODBC Server Tab
 We can see this tab when Spark is running as a [distributed SQL engine](sql-distributed-sql-engine.html).
-It shows information about sessions and SQL jobs submitted.
+It shows information about sessions and SQL operations submitted.

 The first section of the page displays general information about the JDBC/ODBC server: start time and uptime.